Listen to this article.

 At its core, Father’s Day is a celebration of the men who sacrifice so much of themselves for their families.
 There is nothing easy about pregnancy continuation following a prenatal diagnosis of a life-limiting condition, and the supportive and sacrificial nature of fatherhood and the depths of a father’s love are on full display.
 When he chooses to support his significant other as she carries and delivers their child, he does it out of love.
 Love for the woman sacrificing so much of herself, and love for the baby who made him a father whether for the first, second, or fifth time.

 When the time comes, he will stand in a hospital room and hold his child for the first and last time.
-He will feel the weight of all that has happened, and he will watch, helplessly, as the woman he loves says goodbye to the baby she lovingly carried and nurtured.
+He will feel the weight of all that’s happened, and he’ll watch, helplessly, as the woman he loves says goodbye to the baby she lovingly carried and nurtured.
 He will then, somehow, manage to lead his broken, devastated family through an unimaginable transition home without a baby.

 There is no denying that he is a father.
 He may be a father with empty arms, but he is a father nonetheless.
 On Father’s Day, fathers grieving the loss of their babies deserve to be seen and heard because the day is not just for fathers who get the privilege of raising their children.
 So, as the network of support walking alongside a grieving father, know that Father’s Day is for him, too.
 Reach out and let him know that you see him.